 Another Doctor Stands Up for Safety

-In 1946 Dr. C. Hunter Shelden opened a neurological practice at Huntington Memorial Hospital in Pasadena.
-Like Straith, he became concerned about the injuries he was seeing, and in November 1955, the Journal of the American Medical Association printed an article by Dr. Shelden suggesting retractable seat belts, recessed steering wheels, reinforced car roofs, roll bars, door locks, and elevated head rests to protect against whip lash.
+In November 1955, the Journal of the American Medical Association printed an article by Dr. Shelden suggesting retractable seat belts, recessed steering wheels, reinforced car roofs, roll bars, door locks, and elevated head rests to protect against whip lash.
 Shelden was also a very early proponent of the air bag.

-The industry began to look at safety options, and in 1956 Ford offered to pad the dashboard and install seat belts in their cars for any consumer willing to pay an additional $27.
-Few took the option; only 2 percent of Ford buyers spent extra for safety.
+The car industry began to feel some pressure to make improvements.
+As they stepped gingerly into the field, they decided safety features could be optional.
+In 1956, Ford offered to pad the dashboard and install seat belts in their cars for any consumer willing to pay an additional $27.
+Only 2 percent of Ford buyers spent extra for safety.

-As the number of cars on the roads increased, Congress agreed to hold hearings on car safety in 1960.
-Manufacturers testified about their experiences.
-Some of the items under discussion at this time included things we take for granted today: good brake systems, defrosting systems for front and back windows, and windshield wipers that are effective.
+In 1960, Congress agreed to hold hearings on car safety since the number of cars on the road were increasing monthly.
+Some of the items under discussion then were features we take for granted today: good brake systems, defrosting systems for front and back windows, and windshield wipers that work better than early wipers did.

 Seat belts were also discussed.
-American Motors noted they were installing brackets in the 1960 car models and dealers could then use these brackets to attach belts for those who wanted them.
+American Motors noted they were installing brackets in the 1960 car models and dealers could then use these brackets to attach belts for those car buyers who wanted them.
 Other manufacturers were making indentations in the floorboards with a similar plan in mind.
-However Chrysler dealers claimed that less than 1 percent of customers asked for seat belts.
-(One might guess that since dealers had to commit to extra work to install the belts, the dealers may not have pressed consumers on why belts might be a good idea.)
+However, Chrysler dealers claimed that less than 1 percent of customers asked for seat belts.

 Ralph Nader’s Well-Deserved Claim to Fame

-about car safety as early as 1959 while still a student at Harvard.
-The 1965 publication of his book, Unsafe at Any Speed: The Designed-In Dangers of the American Automobile, created waves throughout the country.
-The book became a bestseller and prompted the passage of the National Traffic and Motor Vehicle Safety Act of 1966, which created the National Highway Safety Bureau.
+The 1965 publication of Nader’s book, Unsafe at Any Speed: The Designed-In Dangers of the American Automobile, stirred interest throughout the country.
+The book became a bestseller and prompted the passage of the National Traffic and Motor Vehicle Safety Act of 1966.
+This led to the creation of the National Highway Safety Bureau.
 This marked a historic shift in responsibility for automobile safety from the consumer to the government.